 Ken & Dolly Davis, another AT&T family, were told about Lloyd's Cottages by Jack Hofmann, so in 1972 they came up with their 6 children.
 Their kids, the Hofmann kids and our 2 kids had some wonderful times together for many years.
 This is a wonderful place for kids to make lifetime friends.

 Three of the Davis girls, Susan, Lori, and Sheryl along with their husbands, children and grandchildren come to the lake every summer to a mini-reunion.
-Susan and Tom live in New Jersey, Lori and Phil in Virginia, and Sheryl and Glenn in Missouri.
+Susan lives in New Jersey, Lori and Phil in Virginia, and Sheryl and Glenn in Missouri.

 Bob & Lee Smith, another AT&Ter, came with their children Ken & Robyn in 1975.
 All of them still come here from time to time even though they come from Florida, Texas, and Georgia.